What happened on Love Island last night?

 Bid goodbye to your social lives – Love Island is again on our screens with its very first winter version.

-Twelve singletons have ditched the day job to seek out love within the present’s first outing to a brand new villa in South Africa, with their adventures in copping off and cracking on documented six nights every week on ITV2.
+Twelve singletons have ditched the day job to search out love within the present’s first outing to a brand new villa in South Africa, with their adventures in copping off and cracking on documented six nights per week on ITV2.

-However should you’re struggling to seek out the time to catch-up on each episode earlier than the subsequent serving to at 9pm, then don’t fear – HEARALPUBLICIST has received you lined.
+However when you’re struggling to search out the time to catch-up on each episode earlier than the subsequent serving to at 9pm, then don’t fear – HEARALPUBLICIST has obtained you coated.

 Day 2